Martin boundary of random walks with unbounded jumps in hyperbolic groups: Pathological constructions in nonamenable groups

-\end{lem} Let us stress that the function $\Phi$ does not depend on the choice of $\mu_i$ for odd $i$. \begin{proof} The idea is that, to go from $e$ to $zy_i$, the random walk will most likely make one big jump of size $n_i$ (corresponding to the measure $\mu_i$), with weight $e^{-r_i n_i}/2$, and several small jumps.
+Let us stress that the function $\Phi$ does not depend on the choice of $\mu_i$ for odd $i$.

+\begin{pf*}{Proof of Lemma \ref{lem:existe_Phi}} The idea is that, to go from $e$ to $zy_i$, the random walk will most likely make one big jump of size $n_i$ (corresponding to the measure $\mu_i$), with weight $e^{-r_i n_i}/2$, and several small jumps.
 If $z$ is large enough, a large number of small jumps will be needed, giving a small contribution $\Phi(z)$.
 The other cases (no big jump, or too many big jumps) will have a very small contribution.
 In this proof, $i$ will implicitly be restricted to even values.

 For the rigorous computation, we start from the bound~\eqref{eq:borne_basique} and cut the sum into several pieces.
-We should specify in which piece each template $t=(a_0,i_1,\dotsc, a_\ell)$ goes. \begin{itemize} \item We put in $J_1$ the templates with $\max t >i$. \item We put in $J_2$ the templates where at least two jumps $i_k$ are equal to $i$. \item We put in $J_3$ the templates with $\max t < i$ for which a trajectory can go from $e$ to $zy_i$. \item Finally, we put in $J_4$ the remaining templates, i.e., those with a single jump of size $n_i$ and other shorter jumps, for which a trajectory can go from $e$ to $zy_i$. \end{itemize} Denote by $\Sigma_p$ the sum corresponding to templates in $J_p$.
-We will show that, for $p\leq 3$, one has $\Sigma_p = o(e^{-r_i n_i})$ when $i$ tends to infinity, and that for infinitely many indices $\Sigma_4 \leq \Psi(z) e^{-r_i n_i}$ for some function $\Psi$ tending to $0$ at infinity.
+We should specify in which piece a template $t=(a_0,i_1,\ldots, a_\ell)$ goes. \begin{itemize} \item We put in $J_1$ the templates with $\max t >i$. \item We put in $J_2$ the templates where at least two jumps $i_k$ are equal to $i$. \item We put in $J_3$ the templates with $\max t < i$ for which a trajectory can go from $e$ to $zy_i$. \item Finally, we put in $J_4$ the remaining templates, that is, those with a single jump of size $n_i$ and other shorter jumps, for which a trajectory can go from $e$ to $zy_i$. \end{itemize} Denote by $\Sigma_p$ the sum corresponding to templates in $J_p$.
+We will show that, for $p\leq3$, one has $\Sigma_p = o(e^{-r_i n_i})$ when $i$ tends to infinity, and that for infinitely many indices $i$ one has $\Sigma_4 \leq\Psi(z) e^{-r_i n_i}$ for some function $\Psi$ tending to $0$ at infinity.
 The result follows with $\Phi=2\Psi$.